An Autobiography

 Business: Vera Bradley is an American designer who started a company that designed luggage and handbags.
 This company is popular all over the world and the brand is worth millions.

 Business: An American aviation pioneer and first woman to fly across the Atlantic Ocean.
-She recieved achievements for her flights and became an author.
+She received achievements for her flights and became an author.

 Business: Lillian Evelyn Moller Gilbreth was an American psychologist, industrial engineer, consultant, and educator who was an early pioneer in applying psychology to time-and-motion studies.
 She was described in the 1940s as "a genius in the art of living."